intmus/inttheory22-23/_14-secondary-dominant-functions/a1-ex-secdoms.md

 ## Tonicization and secondary function

-In this case, the progression is momentarily acting as if a non-tonic chord--in this case, the V chord--*has become* the tonic.
-We call this *tonicization*.
-It is the process of borrowing the dominant function from a non-tonic chord's key to provide emphasis and prolong a chord's function.
+For a brief moment, the progression is acting as if a non-tonic chord--in this case, the V chord--*has become* the tonic.
+We call this *tonicization*, and this is the first example in our studies of *secondary function*.
+Tonicization is one of those rare logical names in musical theory because we briefly treat a non-tonic chord as if it were a tonic.
+And for those wondering, this is *not* modulation; we will discuss the difference between the two in the upcoming Unit on modulation.

-Tonicization is a *secondary function*.
-When studying function in diatonic contexts we discussed the primary functions of tonic, dominant, and pre-dominant, as well as tertiary functions such as cadential, passing, pedal, and arpeggiated.
-Secondary function is yet another category of functions in which the primary functions--i.e. the tonic and dominant relationship--*of a second key* are used in our original key.
+Primary function stems from the voice-leading in our standard circle-of-fifths progressions, and the dominant-tonic relationship acts as the basis for all diatonic tonal harmony.
+As mentioned in the introduction above, tertiary function chords *extend* the function of the primary chords on either side of them.
+Secondary function chords are different because they can stand on their own and *substitute* for a primary function chord.
+In the example that we created above, we replaced our standard ii chord by substituting a V chord from a different key.

 ## Labeling secondary dominant chords